lorforlinux/docs.beagleboard.io/boards/beagleplay/demos-and-tutorials/play-kernel-development.rst

 .. note::

         Building the kernel on BeaglePlay might take a while.
+For me, it took about an hour.

 .. code-block:: bash

         make
-        make modules

 Installing and Booting the Kernel
 *********************************